Testimonials

 Winter 2024

 “Sorry to hear the class is shutting down!
-That really sucks because this class was so impactful as someone in the Entrepreneurship minor program.
 This class should remain an integral part of the minor and a class that anyone at Michigan who is interested in entrepreneurship should take.
-I learned so much from the hands-on approach we had to take with creating our own “start-up.”
+I learned so much from the hands-on approach we had to take with creating our own start-up.”

 Arunika Shee